Perfect Black Beans From Scratch: The Ultimate Guide to Cooking Dried Black Turtle Beans

 • Rinse off the beans well in cold running water.

-• Transfer the beans to a dutch oven or large pot.
-Run enough water in the pot to cover the beans.
+• Transfer the beans to a Dutch oven or large pot.
+Add enough water to cover the beans.

 • Cover the pot and bake in the oven for two hours at 375 degrees.